LDGerrits/QuickZone/docs/usage.md

 ## Utility

 ### Frame Budget
-QuickZone uses a scheduler to prevent lag.
-You can adjust how much time (in seconds) it is allowed to use per frame.
+To maintain a high framerate in complex scenes, you can constrain the total CPU time QuickZone is allowed to consume per frame.

 ```lua
 -- Allow 0.5 milliseconds per frame (default is 1ms)
 QuickZone:setFrameBudget(0.5/1000)
 ```

-### Spatial Queries
+### Immediate Spatial Queries
 Perform instant checks without using the Observer/Group pattern.

 ```lua